-Impressum | abbonnieren || Français | English

 Sakurajima (also spelled Sakurashima or Sakura-jima, 桜島 in Japanese) volcano in southern Kyushu is one of the most active volcanoes in the world, and one of the few that are at present in constant (persistant) activity.
 Its ongoing typical activity range from strong strombolian to large ash explosions every 4-24 hours.

-The volcano is located across Kagoshima Bay only 8 km east of the city of Kagoshima with a population of half a million.
+The volcano is the historically active center of the larger complex of the Aira caldera volcano.
+Located across Kagoshima Bay, which separates the city and the volcano by 4.2 km of water, its summit is only 8 km east of the city of Kagoshima with a population of half a million.
 Sakurajima's eruptive history has been recorded since the 8th century.
-It has frequently deposited ash on Kagoshima, and due to its explosive potential, considered a very dangerous volcano and closely monitored.
+It frequently deposits ash on Kagoshima.
+Due to its explosive potential, it is considered a very dangerous volcano and closely monitored.

 The largest historical eruptions of Sakurajima took place during 1471-76 and in 1914.